daiki-kadowaki/judgment-transparency-principle/README.md

 but to ensure that debate does not erase its origin.

 ---
+A reference implementation related to the Judgment Transparency Principle (JTP) proposed in this paper exists.
+For inquiries regarding the use or implementation of this reference implementation, please contact the author.

 © 2025 Daiki Kadowaki

-Reference implementation related to the Judgment Transparency Principle (JTP).
-For licensing or implementation inquiries, please contact the author.